rpnx-net/rpnx-core/README.md

 # rpnx-core

-A C++ library that provides cross platform C++ OS abstractions, data structures, and algorithms.
+A work in progress C++ library that provides cross platform C++ OS abstractions, data structures, and algorithms.

 Supported OS: